nasa/ziggy/doc/user-manual/configuring-pipeline.md

 In the case of the sample pipeline, we wanted to provide a properties file that would work for the end user, but we don't know anything about any end user's file system organization.
 So all the paths in the sample properties file are relative to the root of the Ziggy source tree, which is set in that `ZIGGY_ROOT` environment variable.

-To run the sample pipeline, set `ZIGGY_ROOT` to the location of your ziggy directory and `PIPELINE_CONFIG_PATH` to `$ZIGGY_ROOT/sample-pipeline/etc/sample.properties`, before going any further.
+To run the sample pipeline, set `ZIGGY_ROOT` to the location of your ziggy directory and `ZIGGY_CONFIG_FILE` to `$ZIGGY_ROOT/sample-pipeline/etc/sample.properties`, before going any further.

 You do not need to change any of the properties in `sample.properties` to run the sample pipeline, but when you define your own pipeline or modify the sample pipeline you may need to edit these or define your own properties.